Open-Source-Community/OSC19-Linux-Workshop-Sessions/Session#4Part2.md

 ## Ping

-This command test the connectivity between 2 hosts.
+This command tests the connectivity between 2 hosts.

 We can use ``ping`` with ``-c`` option to specifiy the number of package will be sent. ``ping -c 5 www.google.com``

 ![](./Artwork/Session%204/ping.png)

 ## Traceroute

-This command show you the road to reach the host and the number of hops it pass through.
+This command show you the road to reach the host and the number of hops it passes through.

 ``traceroute www.google.com``